 Federal Work-Study (FWS) is a form of financial aid awarded to a student, by the Office of Financial Aid.

-The Federal Work-Study Program allows students with financial need, who are enrolled at least half time, to earn money at on-campus or off-campus jobs qualifying for Federal Work-Study support.
+The Federal Work-Study Program allows students with financial need, who are enrolled at least half time (a minimum of 6 undergraduate; 3 graduate credit hours), to earn money at on-campus or off-campus jobs qualifying for Federal Work-Study support.
 In qualifying on-campus jobs, the federal support provides 75% of the student's gross wages, and the employing department pays the remaining 25%.
 In qualifying off-campus Reading Tutor jobs, Federal Work-Study support provides 100% of the student’s wages.

 Students may only use their Federal Work-Study award toward one job at a time.